How to Clean a House Before Moving Out

 Save up to 70% on Removal Costs

-What Increases the Risk of Losing Your Deposit?
+What Increases the Risk of Losing Your Deposit When Renting?

 Don’t forget to consult the property’s inventory while cleaning as it’s the best indicator of how the home was originally maintained.
 If anything has been lost or broken, you should consider replacing it, or at least mentioning it to your landlord before leaving.
 Although the cost of replacing the item may be deducted from your deposit, it’s important to remain honest.

-Tips to help you keep your tenancy deposit include:
+Tips to help you keep your tenancy deposit:

 - Taking photos of the property before and after moving out as evidence of its condition.